poezio/poezio/doc/source/plugins/index.rst

 Plugin autoload
 ---------------

-Use the :term:`plugins_autoload` optionto select which plugins should be loaded on startup.
+Use the :term:`plugins_autoload` option to select which plugins should be loaded on startup.
 The value is a list of plugin names separated by colons, e.g.